How to Create a Custom Before Script

 Your additional before script always executes after the DataOps before script, so you can redefine the pre-computed values of built-in variables as above.

-In most cases, you require just a single variable setting to enable your custom before script.
+In most cases, you require only a single variable setting to enable your custom before script.

 Edit your project's